andreaslam/ZanLing-TrueZero/README.md

 - `main.py` - run this file 📁 for the "work-in-progress" 🏗️ experience of the UCI Engine
 - `aiucieval.py` - UCI compliant version of the code that handles move search 🔍 and evaluation
 - `aieval8.pyx` - used for training the evaluation AI.
 Handles SQL data accessing and one-hot ♨️ encoding as well.
 Includes ranking agents by playing games agianst other agents
-- `aieval8t.pyx`  used for internal testing, 🧪📝 used for training the evaluation AI by using state-of-the-art [Transformer architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
+- `aieval8t.pyx` - used for training the evaluation AI by using state-of-the-art [Transformer architecture](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
 Handles SQL data accessing and one-hot ♨️ encoding as well.
-- `aimatchup.pyx` - used as companion code to `aieval8` to faciliate playing games against other agents
+- `aimatchup.pyx` - used for internal testing, 🧪📝 used as companion code to `aieval8` to faciliate playing games against other agents
 - `aigamesdb.pyx` - used for turning PGNs from Lichess to UCI notation and storing it to the SQL database (with parameterised inputs)
 - `aigamesrand.pyx` - turning random 🎲 game PGNs to UCI notation and storing 🏬 it to the 🤘 SQL database (with parameterised inputs)
 - `randmovegen.pyx` - used for generating random 🔀 games 👾 in PGN notation.
 Saves 📑 games 🎮🏏 as .pgn file